tigerkelly/KioskTiger/README.md

 # KioskTiger
-A RPi Kiosk mode without X11 or Wayland using Javafx webview.
+A RPi Kiosk mode without X11, Wayland and Chromimum using Javafx webview.

-This should work on RPI 3/4/5 with raspian 64bit full OS.
+This should work on RPI 4/5 with raspian 64bit full OS.

 This code uses the JavaFX WebView widget and the Monocle/glass feature of Java 11.
 No need to have X11 or Wayland installed.
 This uses the Linux frame buffer instead of X11 or Wayland.